leonlinsx/minimal-mistakes/_posts/2020-05-12-opco-marketing.md

 Meagen
 - I do daily plans, and every week there have been changes to that plan.
 We have gone from having something as a priority to new priorities often

+*LL - The general takeaway here is to be flexible, though I'd say that probably applies whether you're in crisis or not*

 **What's something you've learnt about crisis management?**